wlerin/feralfilehosting/Feral Wiki/Software/Yoink! - The What.CD Freeleech Torrent Grabber/readme.md

 **Important notice:** This will download ALL freeleech torrents.
 At the time of this FAQ that was `169GB` of torrents.
-THis can change quite drastically in either direction so be careful.
+This can change quite drastically in either direction so be careful.

+Make sure you have the space to spare before running this script.
+You can cancel the script while it running by pressing and holding `CTRL` the pressing `c`.
+When you run the script again it will detect torrents it has already downloaded and continue from where it left off.
+Do this to grab some, check the space, do some more.

 ### Yoink!
 The Freeleech Torrent Grabber